-The Administrative Services Office procures supplies, materials and equipment for the city through a centralized purchasing agent.
-For University City, the Director of Administrative Services operates as the Purchasing Agent.
-The Administrative Services Office obtains bids and proposals for supplies and services, coordinates annual contracts, and manages the city’s surplus property.
+The Finance Department procures supplies, materials and equipment for the city through a centralized purchasing agent.
+For University City, the Director of Finance operates as the Purchasing Agent.
+The Finance Department obtains bids and proposals for supplies and services, coordinates annual contracts, and manages the city’s surplus property

 Invitations to Bid and Requests for Proposals